quintel/documentation/docs/main/co2-negative-emissions.md

 ---
 title: Negative emissions
 ---
 The ETM supports so-called 'negative' emissions.
 Negative emissions arise when more CO<sub>2</sub> is drawn from the ambient air than is added to it.
-In the ETM, there is two ways for negative emission to emerge:
+In the ETM, there are two ways to bring about negative emissions:

 * By applying carbon capture to power and hydrogen production plants using biomass.
 This is possible for:
   * Coal-fired power plants with biomass co-firing